Robert Durst sentenced to life in prison for murdering Susan Berman

 Still, others who who loved Berman acknowledged her closeness with her killer, even as they expressed frustrations with him.

-“Hate was never in my wheelhouse or hers and for that reason I will never hate Bobby, because she loved him,” said Deni Marcus, a close friend of Berman.
+“Hate was never in my wheelhouse or hers and for that reason I will never hate Bobby, because she loved him,” said Deni Marcus, a cousin of Berman.

 Despite pleas from their attorney earlier this week, Los Angeles County Superior Court Judge Mark Windham did not allow family of Kathie McCormack, Durst's ex-wife, to offer a statement.
 Her disappearance hung over the proceedings though, as several people called on Durst to let the McCormack family know where Kathie's body was buried in the 1980s.